Murray Gell-Mann: Professional life and controversies

+Scientific contributions

 In 1958, Gell-Mann in collaboration with Richard Feynman, in parallel with the independent team of E. C. George Sudarshan and Robert Marshak, discovered the chiral structures of the weak interaction of physics and developed the V-A theory (vector minus axial vector theory).
-This work followed the experimental discovery of the violation of parity by Chien-Shiung Wu, as suggested by Chen-Ning Yang and Tsung-Dao Lee, theoretically.
+This work followed the experimental discovery of the violation of parity by Chien-Shiung Wu, as suggested theoretically by Chen-Ning Yang and Tsung-Dao Lee.

 Gell-Mann's work in the 1950s involved recently discovered cosmic ray particles that came to be called kaons and hyperons.
-Classifying these particles led him to propose that a quantum number called strangeness would be conserved by the strong and the electromagnetic interactions, but not by the weak interactions.
-(Kazuhiko Nishijima arrived at this idea independently, calling the quantity -charge after the eta meson.)
+Classifying these particles led him to propose that a quantum number, called strangeness, would be conserved by the strong and the electromagnetic interactions, but not by the weak interaction.
 Another of Gell-Mann's ideas is the Gell-Mann–Okubo formula, which was, initially, a formula based on empirical results, but was later explained by his quark model.
-Gell-Mann and Abraham Pais were involved in explaining the puzzling aspect of the neutral kaon mixing.
+Gell-Mann and Abraham Pais were involved in explaining this puzzling aspect of the neutral kaon mixing.

 Murray Gell-Mann's fortunate encounter with mathematician Richard Earl Block at Caltech, in the fall of 1960, "enlightened" him to introduce a novel classification scheme, in 1961, for hadrons.
-A similar scheme had been independently proposed by Yuval Ne'eman, and is now explained by the quark model.
+A similar scheme had been independently proposed by Yuval Ne'eman, and has come to be explained by the quark model.
 Gell-Mann referred to the scheme as the eightfold way, because of the octets of particles in the classification (the term is a reference to the Eightfold Path of Buddhism).

 Gell-Mann, along with Maurice Lévy, developed the sigma model of pions, which describes low-energy pion interactions.